technoidentity/devfractal/README.md

 4.  hooks for collections: `useArray`, `useSet`, `useMap` for rare occasions where performance is everything.

     - Internally maintains a mutable collection.
-You don't have to worry about it as behaves the same as an immutable collection and works well with the react model.
+It behaves similar to an immutable collection and works well with the react model.

-5.  hooks for simpler scenarios: `useInt`, `useBoolean` etc and `useUpdate` when you need **state** but doesn't have any logic.
+5.  `useUpdate` when you need **state** but doesn't have any logic.

+6.  hooks for simpler scenarios: `useInt`, `useBoolean` etc

 ### `global-state` library

-1. Simple **atom/computed/action** abstraction remaining closer to true reactive model.
+1. Simple **atom/computed/action** abstraction remaining closer to the true reactive model.
+For advanced scenarios can use `derived`.

 2.  **slice**: similar to **state** above, only global.

-3. Avoids lots of issues with atom-based libraries like jotai.
+3. Avoids lots of issues with atom-based libraries like `jotai`.

 4.  **hooks-based API**: You could easily construct an excellent hook-based API, where **state** could be